housewithinahouse/Build-A-Bot/README.md

-This project (Drawy) was created for MCPL in Bloomington, IN by Edwin Fallwell and Matt Neer in 2018.
+This code base was created for MCPL in Bloomington, IN by Edwin Fallwell and Matt Neer in 2018.

 Robot platform is from the Adafruit Adabox002 Kit.